manusanchev/vue3-hexagonal/README.md

 # comenty

 ## Vue 3 functional approach to building projects with vue3 following the principles of hexagonal architecture.

+### What is this for?
+This project will be used as a template for new projects in the future, to build highly scalable applications.
+But at the moment is wip

+### Can i contribute?
+Yes, you can contribute to this project, just fork it and make a pull request, i will review it and merge it if it's good

 ### ¿Why not using a dependency injection container?
 The problem with inversify or others dependency injection npm modules is that you have to register all your dependencies in the container at the start of your application, so you have to load all modules at first, even if you don't need them, so it's become a performance issue
 ### Dependency injection